-This tour is for you, guy or girl who already had the time of your life here in our city, had seen all the main attractions and now is ready to try something completely new, something that goes beyond that little crappy map that you find on hotels.
-Things to do in Berlin for 2nd timers or for people who don’t really care for the normal stuff.
+This tour is for you, guy or girl who already had the time of your life here in our city, had seen all the main attractions and now is ready to try something entirely new, something that goes beyond that little crappy map that you find on hotels.
+Things to do in Berlin for 2nd timers or for people who don’t really care for the regular stuff.

 So, I’ll try to do this underground guide version as cheap and as organized as I can.
 I’ll put all the items here following a direction so you can find it all easy, ok?